cdbuzzell/TeamsPriorityIncidentResponse/README.md

 **Notice:** I am not an expert at anything, especially ServiceNow.
 1. In ServiceNow, under `System Web Services` > `Outbound`, click on `REST Message`
 ![ServiceNow REST Message 1](Images/SNOW-REST-1.png)
-2. Create a new one REST Message with the following properties:
+2. Create a new REST Message with the following properties:
-    - Name: Teams Service Desk Incidents Webhook
+    - **Name**: Teams Service Desk Incidents Webhook
-    - Accessible from: All application scopes
+    - **Accessible from**: All application scopes
-    - Description: Call the Webhook configured in Microsoft Teams in the Incidents channel of the Service Desk team
+    - **Description**: Call the Webhook configured in Microsoft Teams in the Incidents channel of the Service Desk team
-    - Endpoint: [paste in the incoming webhook URL that was generated above in Basic step 1]
+    - **Endpoint**: [paste in the incoming webhook URL that was generated above in Basic step 1]
-    - Add an HTTP Header for Content-Type: application/json
+    - Add an HTTP Header for Content-Type: `application/json`
 ![ServiceNow REST Message 1](Images/SNOW-REST-2.png)
-3. Add a Default POST HTTP Method
+3. Add a `Default POST` HTTP Method
 ![ServiceNow REST Message 3](Images/SNOW-REST-3.png)
 ![ServiceNow REST Message 4](Images/SNOW-REST-4.png)
-4. Set the Content field:
+4. Set the `Content` field:
 ```
 {
     "@type": "MessageCard",